Careers360 Logo

 Question:2

-The letter ‘S’ in ribosomes refers to Svedberg’s unit, which is used to measure the sedimentation coefficient.
-In cells, the higher the sediment coefficient, heavier is the structure.
+Answer: The letter ‘S’ in ribosomes refers to Svedberg’s unit, which is used to measure the sedimentation coefficient.
+In cells, the higher the sediment coefficient, the heavier the structure.

 Question:3

-Lysosomes are rich in hydrolytic enzymes like hydrolase, proteases, carbohydrase, and lipases.
+Answer: Lysosomes are rich in hydrolytic enzymes like hydrolase, proteases, carbohydrates, and lipases.

 Question:4